EMERIC237/cis_final_capeTown/README.md

    Practical travel info, local foods, top activities, and a sample video clip.

 4. **About the Developer (`about.html`)**
-   Meet the developer (Emeric Fokouong Touolac), learn about the motivation for the project, and watch an optional video intro.
+   Meet the developer (Emeric Fokouong Touolac), learn about the motivation for the project, and watch a cool video of the city.

----

-## 🖼️ Images & Media

-- **Images**: Add royalty-free or personal images to the `images/` folder.
-- **Videos**: Place your own video clips in the `video/` folder.
-- **Credits**: Always credit image and video sources beneath each media item (per assignment requirements).

 ---